alg810/CardServerProxy/plugins/BetacryptTunnelPlugin/README.BetacryptTunnelPlugin.txt

 ---------------------

 Converts plain Nagra3 ECMs to Betacrypt tunneled ECMs.
 Needed to watch Sky Germany HD channels when using an Betacrypt emulating Nagra card.
+Fixes also Nagra ECMs with Betacrypt CaIds caused by wrong configured clients.

 NOTE:
 - Requires CSP 0.9.1 or newer.